slavitto/get-test/README.md

 **Task Adding**             | Adding tasks of any status with the date/time, author and id auto assigment **Task Editing**            | Task edit feature made according to tracking process specifications.
 So if the task is already closed, user can not re-open it.
 And if the tasks are already "open", it can not again get the status of a "new"
 **Task List**               | Tasks list prototype limited by 10 last entries, with the ascending and descenting sorting feature and field long value limitation
 **Task History**            | Task history saves all task changes.
-Everyone who change a task is saved in the task history, task author ID is unchangeаble
+Everyone who change a task is saved in the task history, task author ID is unchangeаble.